 In order to provide a safe environment for our staff and the public, visitors are asked to comply with the following protocols as well as to respect instructions given by gallery staff.

-– Visitors must wear masks completely covering the mouth and nose for the duration of their visit.
+– Visitors are recommended to wear masks for the duration of their visit.

 Thank you for your understanding and cooperation.

 There is No Neutral Space: The Architecture of Donald Judd, Part 2

 In this second installment of a two-part essay, Julian Rose continues his exploration of Donald Judd’s engagement with architecture.
 Here, he examines the artist’s proposals for projects in Bregenz, Austria, and in Basel, arguing that Judd’s approach to shaping space provides a model for contemporary architectural production.

 The Fall 2022 issue of Gagosian Quarterly is now available, featuring Jordan Wolfson’s House with Face (2017) on its cover.